alexpetros/unplannedobsolescence.com/content/blog/the-server-doesnt-render.md

 [That is the most durable, cost-effective, and user-friendly way to build a web service](@/blog/hard-page-load/index.md).
 Most web services should be built this way absent an excellent reason not to.

-Upon hearing this, present-day web developers often reply "oh, you like server-side rendering," to which I usually wince and answer "more or less."
+Upon hearing this, web developers often reply "oh, you like server-side rendering," to which I usually wince and answer "more or less."
-You have to pick your battles when chipping away at a decade of mis-education.
+You have to pick your battles when chipping away at a decade of miseducation.
 At least people know what I'm talking about.

 But "server-side rendering" is a horrible term.